 An Internal Capital Adequacy Assessment Process ("ICAAP") incorporating the results of stress tests covering various risk types is conducted annually.
-The objective is to evaluate whether we are able to maintain sound capital levels under both forward-looking operating environment and severe stress scenarios.
-Appropriate risk-mitigating actions are taken to manage downside risks.
+The aim is to assess if we can maintain sufficient capital levels under a forward-looking operating environment and in severe stress scenarios.
+Appropriate risk-mitigating actions are taken to manage potential risks.